 The relationship between volume and price is not fixed:

-- Momentum trading strategies use this analysis to inform investment decisions.
+- Momentum strategies: Many momentum-based trading approaches rely on this analysis to inform investment decisions.

 - Unrelated moves: When price moves without volume support, such moves may not last or may reverse quickly.

-- Divergence: If price rises but volume falls, it may signal a potential reversal.
+- Divergence: If price rises but volume falls, it may indicate weakening interest and a potential reversal.

 Also Read: What is momentum trading?